A generalization of Ramanujan's congruence to modular forms of prime level: Introduction

-Theorem~\ref{T1} also holds in weight $k=2$, for $\e=-1$.
-In this case there is only one Eisenstein series $E_{2,p}^{(-1)}$, and the existence of~$f$ satisfying~\eqref{e1} was proved by Mazur~\cite[Prop.
-5.12]{Mz}.
-The fact that the newform in Mazur's congruence can be taken to have Atkin-Lehner eigenvalue -1 follows from the argument in the previous paragraph.

 A conjecture generalizing Ramanujan's congruence to newforms of square-free levels was proposed by Billerey and Menares in~\cite{BM}, and we end by stating a conjectural refinement that includes a generalization of Theorem~\ref{T3} as well.
 Let $N=M N'$ be square-free, $k\ge 4$, and let $g\in M_k(M)$ be a newform of level $M$.
-This includes the case of Eisenstein series for $k\ge 4$, when we necessarily have $M=1$ and $g=E_k$.
-Let $D(N')$ denote the set of divisors of $N'$, and let $\e:D(N')\rar\{\pm 1\}$ a multiplicative function, which we view as a system of Atkin-Lehner eigenvalues for modular forms in $M_k(N)$.
+This includes the case of Eisenstein series, when we necessarily have $M=1$ and $g=E_k$.
+Let $D(N')$ denote the set of positive divisors of $N'$, and let $\e:D(N')\rar\{\pm 1\}$ be a multiplicative function, which we view as a system of Atkin-Lehner eigenvalues for modular forms in $M_k(N)$.
 Define

-which is a eigenform for $W_p$ for prime $p|N'$ with eigenvalue $\e(p)$, and it is still new at primes dividing $M$.
-Note that when $M=1$ and $g=E_k$, the constant term of $g_{N}^{(\e)}$ at all cusps is (up to signs and powers of $p|N$): \be \frac{B_k}{2k}\prod_{p|N}(p^{k/2}+\e(p))\;, \ee since the group of Atkin-Lehner involutions permutes the cusps for square-free~$N$.
+which is a eigenform for $W_p$ for prime $p|N'$ with eigenvalue $\e(p)$, and it is new at primes dividing~$M$.
+Note that when $M=1$ and $g=E_k$, the constant term of $g_{N}^{(\e)}$ at all cusps is (up to signs and powers of $p|N$): \be \frac{B_k}{2k}\prod_{p|N}(p^{k/2}+\e(p))\;, \ee since the group of Atkin-Lehner involutions acts transitively on the cusps for square-free~$N$.
 Let $S_k^{(\e)}(N)$ be the subspace of $S_k(N)$ consisting of eigenforms for $W_p$ with eigenvalue $\e(p)$, for all $p|N'$.

 \begin{conj*} Assume $N=MN'$ square-free and $k\ge 4$, and let $g\in M_k(M)$ be a newform of level $M$, with Hecke eigenvalues $\lambda_p$ for $p|N'$.
 Let $\e:D(N')\rar \{\pm 1\}$ be a system of Atkin-Lehner eigenvalues as above, and assume that for all $p|N'$ we have